jaalto/project--shell-script-performance-and-portability/README.md

 Writing shell scripts inherently involves considering several factors.

-- *Personal scripts.* When writing scripts for personal use, choose whichever shell best suits your environment.
+- *Personal scripts.* When writing scripts for personal or administrative tasks, the choice of shell is unimportant.
 On Linux, the obvious choice is Bash.
 On BSD systems, it would be Ksh.
-On macOS, Zsh might be okay but it would not be the best investment in the long run.
+On macOS, Zsh might be handy.

 - *Portable scripts.* If you intend to use the scripts across some operating systems — from